discordjs/discord.js/docs/examples.rst

 Usage Examples
 ==============

-Please note: Not all of these are standalone examples, many of them are usage examples.
+Not all of these are standalone examples, many of them are usage examples.

 .. warning:: Please do not copy/paste code directly from these examples.
 Try to learn from and adapt these pieces of code to your specific situation.